Sebastiania pavoniana: Name

-The term 'Mexican jumping bean' usually refers to the seeds that have been attacked by moth larvae, but the entire plant is also called 'Mexican jumping bean.'
+The term 'Mexican jumping bean' usually refers to the seeds that have been attacked by moth larvae, but the entire plant is also called a 'Mexican jumping bean.'
 It was difficult to determine the species of plant responsible for the novelty item at first, as the C. saltitans larva leaves the seed sterile.
 In addition, a related plant Sapium biloculare (syn.
 Pleradenophora bilocularis) also has jumping seeds and is also commonly called 'Mexican jumping bean.'
 However S. pavoniana is the species most commonly sold as curios.

 In Spanish, it is called semillas brincadores ('jumper seeds'), or simply brincador ('jumper').
 Other Spanish names include palo de flecha ('arrow wood') and yerba de flecha ('arrow herb'), but it is not used to create or poison arrows.
 In Mayan it is called túbucti.
 The Aztecs call it mincapatli (or miccapatli) which means "herb of death," but the name is understood as 'seeds against death' and not as causing death.
 The Yaqui named the seeds echimu-chechepete (seeds that jump).
 The seeds are called wurmiger Kaffee in German.

 Johannes Müller Argoviensis when he originally described the species first placed it in Gymnanthes sect.
 Stenogussonia, but the species was later transferred to Sebastiania.

 The specific epithet pavoniana might derive from the Latin pavon ('peafowl').
 However neither the flowers nor fruit are peacock blue or any other shade of blue, but more of a greenish yellow.
 The seeds do have a spot that might abstractly resemble the eyespot on a peacock's tail feathers.
 The most likely etymology honors José Antonio Pavón Jiménez, from whose collection the species was originally described.

 Description

 S. pavoniana is a slender tree or large shrub that grows up to 10-12 m tall.
 The trunk diameter at breast height is 6.7-10.1 cm.
 Initially it can resemble Excoecaria indica, but the female calyx is eglandulose (lacking glands) inside.

 The branches have subterete twigs with leaves that are up to 8 cm long by 31/2 cm wide, but often smaller.
 The leaves are membranous, fuscous, and glabrous.
 The leaf shape is oblong-ovate to oblong-subelliptical.
 The base is obtuse, with the apex shortly cuspidate-acuminate.
 Margins are bluntly crenate-serrate.
 Petioles are short, about 8 mm long.

 Spines are shorter than the leaves, about 3-51/2 cm long.

 Bracts are broadly ovate, subtruncate, and lacerate-denticulate.

 The plant is monoecious, and thus has both male flowers and female flowers on the same individuals.
 Female flowers have a calyx with sessile laciniae.
 The ovary is appressed, broadly ovate, apiculate, and denticulate.
-The style column very short.
+The style column is very short.
 Sepals of male flowers are subulate and entire.
 Male flowers have short pedicels with younger ones subsessile.

 S. pavoniana has cryptic fruit with hard capsules.
 Each fruit has three sections.